-If you plan to breastfeed, you might think you don’t care if people catch a glimpse of your twin towers in the process.
+If you plan to breastfeed, you might think you won’t care if people catch a glimpse of your girls in the process.
 But feeling that way in your mind is a lot different than actually doing it.

-What Are the Different Styles of Nursing Covers?
+Different Styles of Nursing Covers

 There are three main types of nursing covers.

 - Apron nursing cover: Regular aprons have been popular for decades because they’re a cinch to use and get the job done.
 You place the strap behind your neck, just like you would an apron.
 This style is great because you can see your baby and ensure they’re getting enough air.
 The one downside is there isn’t a lot of fabric right above your breasts, so if your baby tugs hard, the apron can slide down and give everyone an eyeful.